kevindelord/UIImage-Autoresize/README.md

 This library is here for you!

-## Installation

-UIImage+Autoresize is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:

-    pod "UIImage+Autoresize"

-And finally import the header file:

-    #import "UIImage+Autoresize.h"

-## Documentation

-This pod is also documented on [CocoaDocs](http://cocoadocs.org/docsets/UIImage+Autoresize)

 ## Requirements

 Through the categorised class `UIImage+Autoresize`, a naming convention is applied to deal with different image files.